Hello, and a very warm welcome to my profile.

 Starting counselling: First steps

-Call or email me to arrange a free, no-obligation discussion of up to 15 minutes via phone or Zoom to talk about why you’re considering counselling and to get an idea whether I might be the right therapist for you.
+If what I’m offering strikes a chord with you, call or email me now to arrange a free, no-obligation discussion of up to 15 minutes via phone or Zoom to talk about why you’re considering counselling and to get an idea whether I might be the right therapist for you.

 Training, qualifications & experience